rechtegewalt/chronicle-metadata/README.md

 # chronicle-metadata
-A table summarising chronicles, their variables, time and place coverage
+A table summarising chronicles, their variables, links, time and place coverage

+* table with chronicles, manually found and inspected.
+This list may serve as inspiration for scrapers
+* cookbook with explanations